MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - a term to describe a binary large object that conatins only the data of the contents of the file or version of the file (not the name, metadata, etc...).
-2. tree - TODO
+2. tree - represents one level of directory information.
+This is where the metadata and names of the files are, as well as identifiers for blobs.
-3. commit - TODO
+3. commit - a Git object that holds metadata for changes to a file, such as author, committer, and other information about the file version.
+The commit points to a tree object that holds the directory state.
-4. repo - TODO
+4. repo - a data structure that holds a set of commit objects or references to commit objects.
+The repo can be stored in the Github database or locally.
-5. hash - TODO
+5. hash - Hash is the hexadecimal code that is generated when an object is created.
+The hash is a form of cryptography that ensures the security of the file versions.